ongks-useR/8_stock_picker/README.md

 You need to buy before you can sell
 Pay attention to edge cases like when the lowest day is the last day or the highest day is the first day.

+2 Options:
+1: stock_picker.rb --> the first method 'each_with_index' method.
+2: stock_picker_v2.rb --> the alternative with 'reduce' method.